Recent Posts

 3. Engage in healthy activities with your friend

 While many young people are experimenting with drugs, alcohol, and sex in high school, there are plenty of other ways to socialize with friends and peers.
-Healthy activities are an important part of overall mental health so get outdoors with your friend by taking a walk or a hike; do something creative like painting or drawing; listen to music.
+Healthy activities are an important part of overall mental health, so get outdoors with your friend by taking a walk or a hike, doing something creative like painting or drawing, or listening to music.

 4. Know who to call in an emergency

-If you think a friend may be depressed, or they have expressed suicidal thoughts, it is imperative you know what to do in an emergency situation.
-The National Suicide Prevention Lifeline can be reached at 1-800-273-8255 or online at suicidepreventionlifeline.org.
+If you think a friend may be depressed or they have expressed suicidal thoughts, it is imperative you know what to do in an emergency situation.
+The National Suicide Prevention Lifeline can be reached at 1-800-273-8255.
 It is also OK to call 911 if you feel your friend is being unsafe or might hurt themselves or someone else.

 polaris teen rehab logo